ACS Minerul Lupeni: History

 Chart of yearly table positions of Minerul Lupeni in the national leagues.

-The team of miners from the Lupeni coal basin was founded in 1920 as Jiul Lupeni.
-In 1926, the club merged briefly with CAMP, continuing to play under the name Jiul Lupeni.
+The team representing the miners of the Lupeni coal basin was founded in 1920 as Jiul Lupeni.
+In 1926, the club briefly merged with CAMP, continuing to compete under the name Jiul Lupeni.

-In the 1927–28 season, the Jiu Valley team won the Arad Regional Championship, qualified for the national tournament of Divizia A, eliminating România Cluj (2–0) and Șoimii Sibiu (3–0), and reached the final, losing 2–3 to Colțea Brașov.
-The lineup in the final, coached by Adalbert Szabo, featured Ioan Kiss – Eugen Szabados, Rupp – Alexandru Berkessy, Szülle, Gentl – Kertesz, Aurel Guga, Bognar, Joseph Kilianovitz, and Meszner.
+In the 1927–28 season, the Jiu Valley side won the Arad Regional Championship and qualified for the national tournament of Divizia A. After eliminating România Cluj 2–0 and Șoimii Sibiu 3–0, Jiul reached the final, where it lost 2–3 to Colțea Brașov.
+The lineup in the final, coached by Adalbert Szabo, featured Ioan Kiss – Eugen Szabados, Rupp – Alexandru Berkessy, Szülle, Gentl – Kertesz, Aurel Guga, Bognar, Joseph Kilianovitz and Meszner.

 Renamed Minerul, the team made its first appearance in the Cupa României during the 1935–36 season, reaching the quarter-finals before being eliminated 2–9 by Ripensia Timișoara, the eventual winners.
-The Miners also played in the inaugural season of the third division, finishing as runners-up in the Western League and earning promotion to Divizia B at the end of the 1937–38 Divizia C season.
+The Miners also competed in the inaugural season of Divizia C, finishing as runners-up in the Western League, before earning promotion to Divizia B at the end of the 1937–38 Divizia C season.
 That squad featured Sepreny – Sebok, Baki – Maior, Iuliu Peter, Racolțea – Comsloșan, Ilieș, Zelenak, Sorger and Băcilă.

-The Red-Blacks spent the next three seasons in the second division, finishing 4th in 1938–39, 2nd in 1939–40, and 6th in 1940–41.
+The Red-Blacks spent the next three seasons in the second division, finishing 4th in 1938–39, 2nd in 1939–40 and 6th in 1940–41.
 After the Second World War, Minerul resumed competition in Divizia B, finishing the 1946–47 season in 12th place in Series II.

-During the next decade, the Miners remained in the second division, often finishing mid-table or fighting to avoid relegation, 6th in 1947–48, 5th in 1948–49, 4th in 1950 under the name Partizanul, and 11th in 1951 as Flacăra.
-That year, the team avoided relegation due to the relocation of Flacăra București to Ploiești and the subsequent dissolution of the former Flacăra Ploiești.
-Minerul went on to place 10th in 1952, 14th in 1953 — when the club was renamed again as Minerul — 6th in 1954, 9th in both 1955 under coach Alexandru Mike, and 1956, and 6th in the 1957–58 campaign.
+During the following decade, the Miners remained in the second division, often finishing in mid-table or fighting to avoid relegation.
+They finished 6th in 1947–48, 5th in 1948–49, 4th in 1950 under the name Partizanul and 11th in 1951 as Flacăra.
+That year, the team avoided relegation following the relocation of Flacăra București to Ploiești and the subsequent dissolution of the former Flacăra Ploiești.
+Minerul then finished 10th in 1952, 14th in 1953—when the club reverted to the Minerul name—6th in 1954, 9th in both 1955, under coach Alexandru Mike, and 1956, and 6th in the 1957–58 campaign.